You’ve been through this cycle before.

 Breaking the injury cycle starts with understanding your specific patterns.

-Start by mapping your injury history: when did each injury occur, what was your training like in the weeks leading up to it, and when did you attempt to return?
+Start by mapping your injury history: when did each injury occur, what was your training like in the weeks before it, and how quickly did you attempt to return each time?

-Can you hold a single-leg balance for 30 seconds with eyes closed?
+- Can you hold a single-leg balance for 30 seconds with your eyes closed?

-Does your hip drop noticeably when standing on one leg?
+- Does your hip drop noticeably when you stand on one leg?

-These simple tests reveal common weak links: hip abductor weakness, glute medius dysfunction, and core instability.
+Failures here reveal the most common weak links: hip abductor weakness, glute medius dysfunction, and core instability.

 Then evaluate your training load patterns.

-Calculate your typical weekly mileage over the past three months.
+Calculate your average weekly mileage over the past three months and look for sudden spikes.

-Runners with a history of injury have a 90% higher rate of new injuries at any given time [4], and training load errors are often the trigger.
+Research shows [3] that runners with a history of injury are twice as likely to sustain a new running-related injury, and training load errors are typically the trigger.

 Finally, analyze your biomechanics using your smartphone.